johnson7543/personal-blog/src/content/blog/circleci_aws_golang.md

 You can ref to this article for AWS CLI installation: [AWS CLI Setup](https://johnson7543.com/posts/aws-cli-setup)

-In this demo, I'll utilize this [repository](https://github.com/johnson7543/ims.git).
+### In this demo

-If you want to use my repository for deployment, you need to prepare a MongoDB to connect.
+- I'll utilize this [repository](https://github.com/johnson7543/ims.git). _[OPTIONAL]_ If you want to use my repository for deployment, you need to prepare a MongoDB to connect.

+- You can also use this simple [repo](https://github.com/johnson7543/circleci-ecs) to practice the deployment.

-The AWS region of choice will be Asia Pacific (Tokyo) - **ap-northeast-1**
+- The AWS region of choice will be Asia Pacific (Tokyo) - **ap-northeast-1**

 ## VPC (Virtual Private Cloud)